Model rocket: Parachute/Streamer

-The parachute/streamer approach is used most often in small model rockets, but can be used with larger rocket models given the size of the parachute greatly increases with the size of the rocket.
+The parachute/streamer approach is used most often in small model rockets, but can also be used with larger rockets.
 It uses the ejective force of the motor to deploy, or push out, the parachute or streamer.
 The parachute is attached to the body either directly, by means of a ripcord, or indirectly, when it's attached to the nose cone, which attached to the body by a ripcord.
-Typically, a ball or mass of fireproof paper or material is inserted into the body before the parachute or streamer.
-This allows the ejection charge to propel the fire-proof material, parachute, and nose cone without damaging the recovery equipment.
+Typically, a ball or mass of fireproof paper or material, sometimes referred to as recovery wadding, is inserted into the body before the parachute or streamer.
+This allows the ejection charge to propel the wadding, parachute, and nose cone without damaging the recovery equipment.
 Air resistance slows the rocket's fall, ending in a smooth, controlled and gentle landing.

 Glide recovery

 In glide recovery, the ejection charge either deploys an airfoil (wing) or separates a glider from the motor.
 If properly trimmed, the rocket/glider will enter a spiral glide and return safely.
+BnB Rockets "Boost Glider" Is a perfect example of a gliding recovery system.
 In some cases, radio-controlled rocket gliders are flown back to the earth by a pilot in much the way as R/C model airplanes are flown.

 Some rockets (typically long thin rockets) are the proper proportions to safely glide to Earth tail-first.
 These are termed 'backsliders'.